Statistics

 Let us begin with our basic formula for an inferential statistic:

 Consider the situation where we observe a single data point and we are comparing it to the population mean.
-Our observation is of a data point, $x$.
-Our expectation would be that the value is the population mean, $\mu$.
-The typical variation is given by the population standard deviation, $\sigma$.
+Our observation is of a data point,

 Z Distribution

-Imagine we randomly sampled a normal distribution and calculated z statistics for single values, for samples, or for comparing two sample means using the $z$ statistic formulas above.
-We could then plot the probability distribution that the z statistic follows.
-This is called the $z$ distribution.
+Imagine we randomly sampled a normal distribution and calculated z statistics for single values, for samples, or for comparing two sample means using the

 T Statistic

 Because of the error inherent in using an approximation of standard deviation, the values that we derive are different.
 This is most evident when sample sizes are smaller than 30.
-When we use the approximation of standard deviation, the resulting statistic is called a $t$ statistic.
+When we use the approximation of standard deviation, the resulting statistic is called a

 Like Z tests, T tests assume data follows a normal distribution.
 This makes it a parametric test.
 It similarly assumes representative, randomly selected samples and similar variance between groups.